 This is an episode of the China Books Podcast, from China Books Review.
-Follow the podcast to listen to this on your favorite platform, including Apple Podcasts and Spotify, where a new episode lands early each month.
+Follow us to listen to the pod on your favorite platform, including Apple Podcasts and Spotify, where a new episode lands on the first Tuesday of every month.
+Or listen to this episode right here, where we also post the transcript.

 In this episode, we’re pleased to have had the opportunity to talk to Kishore Mahbubani, a Singaporean former diplomat who was Singapore’s representative to the UN in the 1980s and 1990s, and later Dean at the Lee Kuan Yew School of Public Policy at National University of Singapore.
 Mahbubani is the author of ten books on Asia and the world, including Has China Won?
 (2020) and, most recently Living the Asian Century (2024), a memoir of his upbringing in Singapore, his public service and academic career, and his views on our world and its future.